+\begin{theorem*} Let $G'$ be the smaller member of a dual pair $(G,G')$ in a symplectic group $Sp(V)$.
+Then the restriction of the Fock model of the oscillator representation $\omega$ of $\widetilde{Sp}(V)$ to $G'$ is a projective $(\mathfrak{g}',K')$-module under the condition (*), as listed in theorem \ref{MainResult}.
+This condition includes the stable range but is slightly less restrictive. \end{theorem*}

-It might seem unusual to focus on only one representation of one chosen group.
-Due to the importance of the oscillator representation in many different topics, this is however not surprising.
-This representation also appears in some books and papers as (Segal-Shale)-Weil representation, harmonic or metaplectic representation, among many other names.
-As mentioned in \cite{li}, for example, it is a fundamental object for the study of the minimal representations of classical groups, not only the symplectic group.
-Many different models of the oscillator representation can be found in the literature.
-Lecture 2 of \cite{li}, and Adams' notes from \cite{adams} present several realizations, and provide explanations of which model is the most appropriate depending on the context.
+It might seem unusual to focus on only one representation of one group.
+Due to the importance of the oscillator representation, this is however not surprising.
+This representation appears as (Segal-Shale)-Weil representation (see \cite{segal}, \cite{shale}, \cite{weil}), harmonic or metaplectic representation, among many other names.
+The theory of duality correspondence (or Theta correspondence) describes the representations that appear in the decomposition of the oscillator representation after restriction to a dual pair, see \cite{howeTransc} or \cite{vergne} for more details.
+This is one of the major tool used in this work.

-Seesaw dual pairs appear in the work of Kudla for the first time, in \cite{kudla}, and have been extensively used since that.
-Howe gives many results about dual pairs and their use together with the oscillator representation, for example in \cite{howe} and \cite{howeW}.
-We focus here on compact dual pairs, i.e., dual pairs with one compact group, since it allows us to decompose representations under the action of the compact member.

-The theory of duality correspondence, first introduced by Howe and also called theta correspondence, describes explicitly the subrepresentations that appear in the decomposition of the oscillator representation after restriction to a dual pair.
-For our case of interest, namely irreducible dual pairs of real reductive groups, the duality correspondence appears first in the work of Kashiwara and Vergne \cite{vergne}.
-The description of the restriction in \cite{adams} is made in terms of highest (and lowest) weight modules, whose theory is used in the technical part of our result.